udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 # Introduction

-This Webcast session will be about list comprehensions -- a faster, cleaner-looking way to generate iterable structures like lists and dictionaries, and iterators -- known in python as generators.
+This Webcast session will be about list comprehensions -- a faster, cleaner-looking way to generate iterable structures like lists and dictionaries -- as well as iterators, known in python as generators.

 List comprehensions are used in Stage 4 and Stage 5 to generate complex lists.
-You will find them all over the place in your career developing in python, so it is definitely a useful syntax to get accustomed to and try out on your own.
+You will find them all over the place in your career developing in python; it's a useful syntax to get accustomed to and try out on your own.

 At the end of the Webcast session, we will understand:

 * How list comprehensions can be used to quickly generate iterable structures
 * How to use generators and the yield statement to create a "disposable", iterable data structure

 TECHNICAL NOTE: In the webcast it was said that tuples and generators are iterable data structures -- this is not true of an individual tuple and not true in the technical sense of a generator.
-What was meant is a list of tuples is an iterable structure, and that the elements of a generator can be traversed at most once.
+What was meant is a list of tuples is an iterable structure, and that the elements of a generator can be traversed at most once as an iterator.
+If these terms don't make sense to you yet, keep reading!

 # What is a List Comprehension?